• Skip to primary navigation

 • More like this

-My easy dumpling sauce recipe is made with soy sauce, Chinese Black Vinegar, sesame oil as the base, with optional additional ingredients like green onions, ginger, sesame seeds, sugar, red pepper flakes, ginger and chili oil.
+My easy dumpling sauce recipe is made with soy sauce, Chinese Black Vinegar, sesame oil as the base with optional add-ons, like green onions, ginger, sesame seeds, sugar, red pepper flakes, ginger and chili oil.

-This recipe is customizable to your liking!
-If you don't like spice, omit the red pepper flakes and/or chili oil!
-Not a fan of ginger, you can also omit that too.
-But I recommend keeping the base of the sauce the same.
+This recipe is totally customizable to your liking.
+Don't like spice, omit the chili flakes or chili oil!
+Not a fan of ginger, omit that too.
+But I suggest keeping the sauce base the same and adding a couple additions.

 shot of dumplings with sauce